denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 be immediately aware of control mechanisms structuring their everyday interpretive experience.

-The stratified nature of digital inscription poses obvious challenges in a political sphere.
+The stratified nature of digital inscription poses obvious challenges in the political sphere.
 Our ability to mobilize against censorship or surveillance, for example, is in peril when such mechanisms operate at a microscopic scale, requiring specialized training and tools for interpretation.
 It also presents a c challenge to the practice of literary hermeneutics more generally.
 How does critical interpretive practice persist in conditions where readers can no longer rely on the continuing stability of the medium?
 The theoretical problem is not one where can choose to discuss texts as entities of pure immanence or pure transcendence, enduring or ephemeral.
 We are confronted instead with textuality that does not converge on a single location and with texts whose multivalence is derived from their structural diffusion.
 The emerging materialities of laminate text force us to reconsider long-standing critical